btnguyenPersonal/classnotesS2021/coms472/problemSet3.md

 This game does not take into account who's turn it is in the game state, so there could be a 1,3 or 1,3 and the game tree would think that they are the same thing, but in reality in each one it is a different person's move

+Also while minimax will loop the states back on itself, while the alpha beta exploration will recreate the entire tree at that node, instead of looping back on itself

 <!-- Carried ? up until it gets ignored, treated it as an unknown state -->
 <!-- Tried to solve until the minimax algorithm would throw out that path -->